GuiCrypto/StackN/truffle/ReadMe.md

 The My DCA Smart Contract includes the following features:

 1. Deposit USDC
-2. Set up a DCA plan for ETH or STKN
+2. Set up a DCA plan for ETH
 3. Withdraw ETH, STKN, or USDC
 4. Get balances and DCA plan information
-5. Modifiers to ensure proper access control and execution constraints

 ## Installation